Jul 11, 2025

 This course provides a comprehensive, introductory overview of the profession of school counseling.
 It provides students with the philosophical and historical perspectives that serve as a foundation for the school counseling profession.
 The course also addresses current professional issues such as legislation, associations, certification, licensure, and accreditation.
 In addition, information will be provided as to the diversity of roles, job outlook, and specializations within the counseling field.

-Attribute Code GCAT, GRAD
+Course Attributes: GCAT, GRAD

-• COUN 26509 - Group Counseling In Educational Settings
+• COUN 26509 - Group Counseling in Educational Settings

 Credits: 3